Gangchen Tulku Rinpoche: Biography

-Lama Gangchen Tulku Rinpoche (Dakshu,Tibet 1941- Verbania, Italy, 2020), was an important Tibetan lama belonging to the last generation of lamas from the ‘old Tibet’.
+Lama Gangchen Tulku Rinpoche (Dakshu, Tibet 1941- Verbania, Italy, 2020), was an important Tibetan lama belonging to the last generation of lamas from the ‘old Tibet’.
 He is still today spiritual guide and a point of reference for thousands of people, not only Buddhists, all over the world.

 At a young age he was recognised as the reincarnation of the lama healer Kachen Sapen.
 He completed his traditional education in some of the most important monastic universities, first in Tibet and later in India.

-Lama Gangchen entered the monastery at the age of five and completed the first period of study by the age of eighteen in Tibetan medicine, astrology and philosophy in two of Tibet’s major monastic universities: Sera Me and Tashi Lhumpo.
+Lama Gangchen entered the monastery at the age of five and completed the first period of study by the age of eighteen in Tibetan medicine, astrology and philosophy in two of Tibet’s major monastic universities: Sera Me and Tashi Lhunpo.
 In 1963 he left Tibet and went into exile in India, where he completed his monastic studies at Sera Me and Varanasi Sanskrit University (Bishwa Vhidhyana) in Benares, India.

 He was a direct disciple of the greatest lamas of the Gelugpa school of the twentieth century, such as Kyabje Trijang Dorje Chang, Kyabje Zong Rinpoche, who taught him Tibetan medicine, healing methods and astrology, and Kyabje Ling Rinpoche.

 After completing his studies, he dedicated himself for many years to supporting and caring for the Tibetan community in India, Nepal and Sikkim where he worked tirelessly as a spiritual teacher and healer.

 In the 1980s, upon the invitation of Italian friends, he began to travel throughout Europe and finally settled in Italy.

 As a renowned healing lama, he began to share his knowledge of the teachings of the "inner scientist" Buddha Shakyamuni, as he himself defined the Buddha.

 Having verified the great interest of Westerners for information and instruction on healing methods and peace education, he dedicated himself to the creation and teaching of the NgalSo Tantric Self-Healing practices, adapting the complex methodologies of the Tantric tradition of Tibetan Buddhism to the needs of modern society.
-An instructional text book; NgalSo Self-Healing methods to relax the body, speech and mind: Self-Healing II was made available to anyone without the necessary oral transmission as per some requirement of other Tantric practice.
+An instructional text book.
+NgalSo Self-Healing methods to relax the body, speech and mind: Self-Healing II was made available to anyone without the necessary oral transmission as per some requirement of other Tantric practice.

 Since 1982, Lama Gangchen has travelled extensively and provided healing and teaching worldwide.
 He has also led many pilgrimages to some of the most important holy places of different religious and spiritual denominations in the world.
 Lama Gangchen promoted the integration between Tibetan Medicine with allopathic medicine to which patients have reported a success with the therapy.
 Dr Rogier Hoenders a psychiatrist and a researcher from University of Groningen was reported to start a clinical trial to study the effects of Ngalso Self- Healing method in patients healing outcome.
 At present Lama Gangchen has established more than 100 Inner Peace Education centres or Self-Healing Study Groups worldwide.